1986 NBA draft

 The 1986 NBA draft was held on June 17, 1986.

 Overview and aftermath

 This draft holds the record for the most players (out of prospects chosen) who later debuted in the NBA, with 66.

 Drug and health issues involving drafted players

 There were various drug-related problems that plagued players in the 1986 NBA draft.
 Most notable was the death of highly touted Len Bias.
 Bias died less than two days after being selected second overall by the defending champion Boston Celtics.
-His death was ruled an overdose that resulted from the abuse of the drug cocaine.
+His death was ruled an overdose that resulted from taking the drug cocaine.
 Other problems involving drugs hampered the careers of Chris Washburn, Roy Tarpley, and William Bedford.

 Successful second-round players

 While a number of first-round selections were unable to make an impact in the league, this draft did feature a number of talented second-round selections.
 Dennis Rodman, who became one of the leading defenders and rebounders in NBA history, was inducted into the Naismith Memorial Basketball Hall of Fame in August 2011.
 Mark Price, Kevin Duckworth, and Jeff Hornacek also went on to have successful careers, and each made the NBA All-Star Game.
 Three others – Johnny Newman, Nate McMillan, and David Wingate – had long, productive careers as role players.